RECREATION

 More than 165 miles of trails and roads beckon all levels of hikers.
 An assortment of loop trails give day hikers a great glimpse at a variety of Island locales, returning them to where they started.
 Of course, the grand-daddy of them all is the Trans-Catalina Trail, a 38.5 miles trail that traverses the entire Island, beginning at Avalon, stretching out to Parson’s Landing on the West End, looping back to Two Harbors for the finish.

-Before starting out on your journey, Hiking Permits are required for your safety.
+Before starting out on your journey, Catalina Island Hiking Permits are required for your safety.
 They are free of charge and accessible below, or can be obtained at the Trailhead visitor center, Airport in the Sky, and Two Harbors Visitor Information Center.
 Please also be sure to also read our Policies & Information resources.

-For Your Safety Hiking Permits Are Required
+For Your Safety, Catalina Island Hiking Permits Are Required

 GET YOUR HIKING PERMIT